boltcard/bolt-nfc-android-app/README.md

 2. When finished tap a card on the NFC scanner to write the card.
 3. Go to the read screen and check that your URL looks correct.
 Should also be outputting the PICC and CMAC as URL paramters
 4. To change your keys (to prevent malicious re-writing of your card) Go to the boltcard server terminal and run the command to show the card key change URL in QR code form and then scan this with the phone camera to load the server keys.
-5. When the keys are loaded, tap your NFC card on the phone to run the key change on the card.
+5. When the keys are loaded, Hold the NFC card to the phone to run the key change on the card.
+Do not move the card until the key change has completed.
 Warning!
-If you lose the keys then you will be unable to reprogram the card again
+If you lose the new keys then you will be unable to reprogram the card again

-also see this document - [Steps for making a bolt card with the Android app](https://github.com/boltcard/boltcard/blob/main/docs/CARD_ANDROID.md)

 ## Useful commands